rana-sylvatica/rana-tadpole/README.md

 With the mouseclick switches, the Tadpole has best-in-class button travel distance, a mere 0.8mm until bottom-out, for fast reactions and precise inputs.
 The mouseclick switches also enable the entire board to be easily factory assembled, cutting down on cost and build time.

 This repository contains design files for all required components to build your own Rana Tadpole.
+Scroll down for open source license information, parts list, link to build guide, and user guide.

 ### Licensing: